Here’s some tips for getting started…

 * Skiing puts you in a mountain environment of astonishing beauty.
 You feel healthy, happy and alive.

-* Alpine skiing is a very personal experience.
-You can change the way you ski to match your feelings and the mood of the mountain.
+* Alpine skiing is personal experience.
+You can change the way you ski to match your feelings and the mood.

 * It turns winter into an enjoyable time of the year.